AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Dwarf.md

 **Creature Type:** Temuthen.
 **Speed:** 25' walking.
 **Vision:** Lightvision, tremorsense.
-**Dwarven Resilience:** You have advantage on saving throws against being weakened, and you have resistance against being poisoned and taking poison damage.
+**Dwarven Resilience:** You have advantage on saving throws against being weakened, and you are resistant 1 to necrotic damage and against being poisoned.
 **Dwarven Combat Training:** You are proficient with the martial sweeper weapon style.
 **Tool Expertise:** You are an expert with one tool of your choice.
 **Languages:** You can speak, read, and write Temuthen.